Kindra’s Story: WMMC is My Partner for Nursing

 You will never feel alone at WMMC – the staff is always being supportive and lifting each other up.
 When Kindra was asked what word she would use to describe WMMC she quickly said “Gratitude!”
 When talking to nursing staff at huddle first thing in the morning and sharing what each of us is grateful for, you’ll always find someone who is grateful at WMMC.

 “My best day at work is any day I am able to come to work with my coworkers and positively impact someone’s life.
 The ED staff is truly my extended family,” Kindra says.
 “Every day I come to work I know that I have the support system I need.
-If I have a critical patient I can look to my left or my right and know that each and every one of my coworkers knows what they are doing and can help care for our patients, even the most critical cases.
+If I have a critical patient I can look to my left or my right and know that each and every one of my coworkers know what they are doing and can help care for our patients, even the most critical cases.
 I think every day is the best day when you have that.”

 Why Kindra Chooses WMMC